Sponsored By

 Image via Valve.

-Valve recently updated its Steam Subscriber Agreement, particularly how it will handle "any disputes between Valve and Steam users."
+Valve has updated its Steam Subscriber Agreement (SSA) to change how disputes between Valve and Steam users are resolved.

 Per its blog, the new SSA eliminates the requirement for disputes to go through individual arbitration.
-Instead, if a problem cannot be fixed through Steam Support, it will go forward in court.
+Instead, if a problem cannot be fixe through Steam Support, it will go forward in court.

-This updated agreement goes into effect once users consent to it, and some have already started getting prompts.
-It will become the default by November 1.
+The updated agreement will take effect once users consent to it but will become the default by November 1, 2024.

 "In the event of a dispute relating to the interpretation, the performance or the validity of the Subscriber Agreement, an amicable solution may be sought before any legal action."